 HSV-2 Suppression Investment

 Prevention of herpes simplex virus type 2 (HSV-2) infections in HIV-negative people may prove to be an effective element in an HIV prevention strategy.
 While HSV-2 suppression with acyclovir and its analogues has not been shown to affect HIV acquisition, research on other therapeutic and prophylactic methods is ongoing and some basic questions continue to be pursued.
-In 2014, a total of US$5.8 million was provided for HSV-2 vaccine research from the US NIH and the Canadian Institutes of Health Research, an increase of US$3.5 million over 2012.
+In 2014, a total of US$9.9 million was provided for HSV-2 vaccine research from the US NIH and the Canadian Institutes of Health Research, an increase of US$4.1 million over 2013.
 As in previous years, commercial investors were often subsidized by public-sector institutions, such as the US NIH.
 Pharmaceutical and biotechnology companies investing in HSV-2 vaccine R&D include Agenus Inc., GSK, Genoccea Biosciences, Juvaris and Vical.